-- iii.
-Interest groups can also subsidize "informational campaigns" that try to persuade voters to support positions that are similar to their own. - iv.
-In all three cases, the policies adopted will be party determined by electoral pressures and partly by "behind the scenes" lobbying and contributions by interest groups. - (Note that explicit promises of money for policy positions is essentially illegal as is bribery.) - v.
-In general, I would say, that the broad outlines of environmental policies tend to reflect voter assessments of their own interests, but the details reflect negotiations among Congress or the Regulatory bodies (the bureaucracy) and various interest groups. - D. It also bears noting that the bureaucracy often functions as an interest group. - i.
-A government bureau may, for example, sponsor a persuasive campaigns designed to influence voters and thereby elected representatives. - ii.
-Bureaucrats also have significant incentives to lobby for higher budgets (Niskanan model), which may also influence the kinds of policies that environmental agencies tend to recommend. - In particular the Niskanen model implies that bureaucrats have incentives (both private and public interest) in the size of their budgets.
-As a consequence, he argues that bureaucrats attempt to maximize their budgets. - In the environmental policy area, this implies that environmental agencies will make proposals and provide information (about benefits, risks, costs, and options) that they believe will increase the size of their budgets. - iii.
-This creates a bias in the kinds of environmental risk assessments that they publish.
-(They have incentives to emphasize new risks rather than past successes.) - It also may cause them to favor environmental policy methods that have relatively high administrative costs associated with them--higher ones than associated with other policy instruments.
+- A. Although we do not have time to do a thorough treatment of the effects of interest groups, this should not be taken to mean that their effects or negligible. - B. Both "brown" (industrial) and "green" (environmentalist) groups often support persuasive campaigns that attempt to persuade voters that environmental policies are too stringent or too lax. - The success of Green persuasive campaigns over the past fifty years is obvious, both in policies and in the treatment of environmental issues in newspapers, blogs, and within public schools. - C. It also bears noting that the bureaucracy also sometimes launch persuasive campaigns designed to influence voters and thereby elected representatives. - Bureaucrats also have significant incentives to lobby for higher budgets (Niskanen model), which may also influence the kinds of policies that environmental agencies tend to recommend. - In particular the Niskanen model implies that bureaucrats have incentives (both private and public interest) in the size of their budgets.
+As a consequence, he argues that bureaucrats attempt to maximize their budgets. - In the environmental policy area, this implies that environmental agencies will make proposals and provide information (about benefits, risks, costs, and options) that they believe will increase the size of their budgets.

-- (In Niskanen's model, bureaucrats use their expertise and superior information to bargain with Congress for regulatory authority and larger budgets.
-Of course, Congress should recognize what is going on and take this into account when assessing what the agency tells them about alternative policies.) - E. (We will return to the effects of interest groups on public policies later in the course if there is time.
-You are welcome to take this up in your term papers if you are interested.)
+- This, for example, tends to create a bias in the kinds of environmental risk assessments that they publish.
+(They have incentives to emphasize new risks rather than past successes.) - It also may cause them to favor environmental policy methods that have relatively high administrative costs associated with them--higher ones than associated with other policy instruments. - (In Niskanen's model, bureaucrats use their expertise and superior information to bargain with Congress for regulatory authority and larger budgets.
+Of course, Congress should recognize what is going on and take this into account when assessing what the agency tells them about alternative policies.) - D. (We will return to the effects of interest groups on public policies later in the course if there is time.)